 The main advantage of the prototype-instance concept is the automatic copying of the prototype into all instances on application start, so any modification done to the prototype will be included in all instances next time the application is launched.
 The content of the original prototype exists only in the development environment, doesn't exist in the running application.
 Only the prototype copies exist in all corresponding instances.

 It is often necessary to ensure that instances created from the same prototype must be slightly different.
-The main differences are usually different texts, initialization constant values, bindings to values, own files or database tables, trend, alarm and event groups and different scripts.
+The main differences are usually different texts, initialization constant values, bindings to variables, own files or database tables, trends, alarms and event groups and different scripts.
 For this purpose the Parameters of the PROMOTIC object can be used, by defining a set of parameters and then the specific instance sets the real value of these parameters, valid for the corresponding instance.
 For defining the parameters of the PmPrototype and PmInstance objects the PROMOTIC object parameters configurator is used.
 For reference to the PROMOTIC object parameters the Macro expression $.par can be used in the configurators and for the scripts there is the PmObject.GetPar method.
 The important fact for obtaining the the value of the parameter is that when detecting the value of a specific parameter, the parameter is searched from the current object through the parents by a cascade way (bubbling).